 What’s in a Full Mouth Reconstruction?

+Full mouth reconstruction refers to the need to provide some form of restoration or replacement to every tooth in the mouth; however, the term can be used broadly to refer to comprehensive work done to restore the mouth.
 The procedures involved in your full mouth reconstruction will rely heavily on the state of your teeth, gums, and jawbone.
 Your restorative treatment plan may include:

 Schedule Your Complimentary Restorative Dentistry Consultation